icambron/twix.js/README.markdown

 ## [Documentation](http://icambron.github.io/twix.js/docs.html)

-**Attention Moment 2.10.0 users**: You need to upgrade to the latest Twix!
+**Attention Moment 2.10.x users**: You need to upgrade to the latest Twix!
+You also should make sure not to be on Moment 2.10.0 (i.e. upgrade to the latest point release) because it has some compatibility issues with Twix.

-Even there, a breaking change in Moment prevents Twix's duration extension functions from working (the rest of Twix works fine).
-Moment will fix the issue upstream soon

 **Breaking change in 0.6.0** Twix ranges will ignore changes to their endpoints; once you create the range, it's frozen in place.
 Construct new ranges to grow/shrink.